 Earning College Credit

 All academies will allow students the opportunity to earn college credit aligned with their selected pathway.

 Business and community partnerships are an integral piece of the RCAS Academies model.

 There are currently more than 215 partners working with our students in grades K-12 in career-connected

 Project-based learning allows students to learn by actively engaging in real-world and personally meaningful projects.

 Job Shadow, Internship, and Service Learning opportunities allow students to make real-world connections to the content they are learning.

 As part of the RCAS Academies, every RCAS high school student will take a one-semester Freshman Seminar course.
-This course will provide students’ important skills for high school, future workplace success, and introduce them to the RCAS Academies.
+This course will provide students with important skills for high school, future workplace success, and introduce them to the RCAS Academies.
 Each student will take an Academy Introductory Course in one of the six academies housed at our two comprehensive high schools.
-This course is designed to guide exploration of their chosen academy and help students to select a pathway to enter in 11th grade.
+This course is designed to guide exploration of their chosen academy and help students to select a pathway to enter 11th grade.
 To learn more about the graduation requirements for the graduating class of 2024 and beyond, click here.